Diethood » Recipes » Diet » Gluten Free » Beautiful + Easy Acai Bowl Recipe

 • Add the acai berry packet, banana, berries, apple juice, and yogurt to a high powered blender; process until completely blended and smooth.

 • Taste for sweetness and adjust accordingly.
-If you do add a sweetener, blend for a couple seconds to combine.
+If you add a sweetener, blend for a couple of seconds to combine.

-• Pour into a bowl and top with your favorite toppings, or enjoy as is.
+• Pour into a bowl and garnish it with your favorite toppings, or enjoy as is.

 • Serve immediately.